isaacST08/Data_Compression_Algorithm/docs-src/main.typ

 care if the _7 byte chunk_ consists of only two different bytes, alternating back and forth.

+If the input data buffer does not have enough bytes to fill the _7-byte-chunk_, then any remaining slots are filled with entries containing a data value of "$mono("0xFF")$" and a multiplicity value of 0.
+This combo of impossible values depicts that the end of the data has been reached.

-Now that the _7 byte chunk_ has been filled, the algorithm will handle two cases differently: 1) When their exists at least one byte that appears three or more times in a row, and 2) when there doesn't.
+Now that the _7 byte chunk_ has been filled, the algorithm will handle two cases differently:
+#enum(
+  numbering: "1)",
+  indent: 10pt,
+  [When their exists at least one sequential byte that appears with a multiplicity of 3 or more, *or* the 7-byte-chunk
+    has trailing values with multiplicity 0.], [Otherwise.],
+)

 In both cases, a header byte will be used to facilitate the decoding process.
 #link(<case1>)[Case 1] will use a full header byte while #link(<case2>)[case 2]